Bachelor of Arts/Bachelor of Information Technology

 Course rules

-To complete the Bachelor of Arts/Bachelor of Information Technology students must pass 32 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Arts/ Bachelor of Information Technology you must pass 32 credit points.
+This includes:

 • 16 credit points from the Bachelor of Arts